Making The Switch

 This article highlights a basic but effective method for switching your ferrets to a raw foods diet in a gradual manner.
 Keep in mind that this process is different for every ferret and some may need to take the switch slower than others, while some may take to it right away.
 Additionally, there are many different methods, tricks, and approaches to making the switch – no single method is necessarily the “best;” different approaches work differently for different people and ferrets.
 This article outlines just one of many approaches.

-HFF has a wonderful Mentoring Program that will pair you up with an individual mentor.
+HFF has a wonderful Mentoring Program that will connect you with a mentor.

 Your mentor will guide you through the entire switching process and help you create a fully balanced and varied diet for your business.
 This program is a unique and effective resource, the likes of which cannot be found anywhere else.